Your Guide to Planning, Planting, and Growing Daffodils

-Yellow is the most common color for daffodils, but the blossoms also come in white, cream, orange and even pink.
-There are several different flower styles, including trumpets, doubles, split-cups, large-cups and jonquillas.
-Planting an assortment of different types of daffodils will give you 4 to 6 weeks of beautiful, carefree flowers every spring.
+Yellow is the most common color for daffodils, but they also bloom in white, cream, orange and even pink.
+You can choose from several different flower styles, including trumpets, doubles, split-cups, large-cups and jonquillas.
+By planting an assortment of different types of daffodils, you can enjoy 4 to 6 weeks of these beautiful, carefree flowers every spring.

 It’s easy to see the difference in quality when you compare two daffodil bulbs side by side.
 As with most flower bulbs, narcissus are graded by size and measured in centimeters around the “waist” of the bulb.
-Larger, 14/16cm daffodil bulbs (shown at far left) will produce more stems and more flowers than smaller, 12/14cm bulbs.
+Larger, 14/16cm daffodil bulbs (as shown below at far left) will produce more stems and more flowers than smaller, 12/14cm bulbs.

 Each year’s crop of daffodil bulbs is a little different, due to weather conditions before and during the harvest.
 Bulb size also varies by cultivar, with some varieties of daffodils naturally producing larger bulbs than others.
 We purchase the largest, highest quality bulbs possible and guarantee that you will be pleased with your purchase.